 Why action cam?

+This will not be a traditional guide or test.
+This time I will try to give you a few tips and tricks on how to do better with your action cam for less money.
+How to customize it`s casing, and accessories to suit your needs.
 So, first of all, let`s ask ourselves why do we need an action cam?
 You probably already have a smartphone, and maybe even a DSLR, and both devices can create pretty decent or even great video.
 So why buy another camera?
-Why buy a camera without zooming function?
-The answer is simple, you can`t take any other type of video recording devices with you almost anywhere.
-Action cam is small, resilient, wide angle, and lightweight little device that can fit almost any surrounding and occasion, from drone to surfboard, from motorcycle to diving mask.
+Why buy a camera without a zooming function?
+The answer is simple, you can`t take any other type of video recording device with you almost anywhere.
+The action cam is a small, resilient, wide-angle, and the lightweight little device that can fit almost any surrounding and occasion, from the drone to surfboard, from motorcycle to diving mask.
 The idea is to have something to record your memories without disturbing your surroundings and making itself to intrusive in a way that your normal behavior in given situation changes, so you lose those spontaneous moments.
-Put in a right casing you can give it to your child and get the first person shooting, and your child`s memories from entirely new perspective.
-I have Sony FDR-X1000V action cam, and I did not buy it because it is better than GoPro or any other camera, I just always loved Sony cameras, and this one also had a stereo Microphone, and that were the only decision-making reasons.
+Put in a right casing you can give it to your child and get the first-person shooting, and your child`s memories from an entirely new perspective.
+I have Sony FDR-X1000V action cam, and I did not buy it because it is better than GoPro or any other camera, I just always loved Sony cameras, and this one also had a stereo Microphone, and that we’re the only decision-making reasons.
 So this story is not about what is the better device, it is how to get the most of your device, how to be creative, and also to avoid stupid marketing tricks that sellers use to take your money, and as Dire Straits would say get you in a “Money for nothing” situation.